ZeroKun265/LDM-Studio/README.md

 ## Why "LDM"
 - LDM is an acronym for our 3 names: Leonardo, Davide, Mark
-- Why not LMD, DML, DLM, ......                        mind your own business alright?
+- Why not LMD, DML, DLM, ...... or anything like that?
+Mind your own business alright?